Wro\'nskian algebra and Broadhurst-Roberts quadratic relations: Introduction

 In addition to elucidating the relations between Betti matrices and sum rules for individual Bessel moments in \S\ref{subsec:onshell_quad}, we will also establish a family of sum rules for minor determinants of $ {\mathbf M}_k,k\in\mathbb{Z}_{>1} $ in \S\ref{subsec:app_Feynman} (see Proposition \ref{prop:det_refl} for details): Such sum rules may have some arithmetic interest: Deligne's conjecture \cite{Deligne1979} for the motive $ \mathrm M_{2k+1}$ (as defined in \cite[\S7.c]{FresanSabbahYu2020b}) predicts that the determinants on both sides of \eqref{eq:det_refl} are $ \mathbb Q^\times\pi^{\mathbb Z}$ multiples of critical $ L$-values, while these critical values for $ L(\mathrm M_{2k+1},s)$ are related to each other by a functional equation \cite[Theorem 1.2]{FresanSabbahYu2018}.
 No such analogs appear to exist in minor determinants of $ {\mathbf N}_k ,k\in\mathbb{Z}_{>1}$, for both algebraic and analytic reasons.

-Our algorithmic constructions of the de Rham matrices $\MathFrak D_k $ and $ \MathFrak d_k$ are based on derivatives of the polynomials $ \ell _{2k+1,j}(u)$ and $\ell _{2k+2,j}(u)$ at $u=1$, which are readily adaptable to systems different from Bessel moments (see \S\ref{subsec:cofactor}).
-Within the same Wro\'nskian framework, one can establish several other equivalent representations [see \eqref{eq:deRhamD_1}--\eqref{eq:deRhamd_2} for details] of $\MathFrak D_k $ and $ \MathFrak d_k$, along with new algebraic relations [see \eqref{eq:M0M_quad} and \eqref{eq:N0N_quad} for details] connecting $\smash{\underset{^\smile}{\mathbf M}}_k$ and $\smash{\underset{^\smile}{\mathbf N}}_k $ to Outside our Wro\'nskian framework, there are still other approaches to de Rham representations, such as the Broadhurst--Roberts combinatorial recursion formulae \cite[(5.7)--(5.12)]{BroadhurstRoberts2018} and the Fres\'an--Sabbah--Yu self-duality pairing \cite[\S3.b]{FresanSabbahYu2020b}.
+Our algorithmic construction of the de Rham matrix $\mathbf D_m $ is based on derivatives of the polynomials $ \ell _{m+2,j}(u)$ at $u=1$, which are readily adaptable to systems different from Bessel moments (see \S\ref{subsec:cofactor}).
+Within the same Wro\'nskian framework, one can establish several other equivalent representations [see \eqref{eq:deRhamD_1}--\eqref{eq:deRhamd_2} for details] of $\mathbf D_m $, along with new algebraic relations [see \eqref{eq:M0M_quad} for details] connecting the period matrix $\mathbf P_m$ to Outside our Wro\'nskian framework, there are still other approaches to de Rham representations, such as the Broadhurst--Roberts combinatorial recursion formulae \cite[(5.7)--(5.12)]{BroadhurstRoberts2018} and the Fres\'an--Sabbah--Yu self-duality pairing \cite[\S3.b]{FresanSabbahYu2020b}.
 A direct proof of the equivalence between Wro\'nskian and non-Wro\'nskian approaches to de Rham matrices will not appear in this article.
-Nevertheless, we will outline the general principles that reconcile our representation of de Rham matrices with those of Broadhurst--Roberts and Fres\'an--Sabbah--Yu, in \S\ref{subsec:deRham_alt}.
+Nevertheless, we will outline general principles that may reconcile our representation of de Rham matrices with those of Broadhurst--Roberts and Fres\'an--Sabbah--Yu, in \S\ref{subsec:deRham_alt}.

+{\textbf{Acknowledgments}} The author thanks David Broadhurst and Javier Fres\'an for their feedback on the first draft.
+The author is grateful to Pierre Vanhove for his invitation to \textit{S\'eminaire Motifs et int\'egrales de Feynman}.
+The author is indebted to two anonymous referees for their suggestions on improving the presentation of this manuscript.